KartikDevSharma/LeetCode_Solutions/medium/1310/XOR Queries of a Subarray.md

 This approach ensures that we don’t have to repeatedly calculate the XOR for overlapping parts of the array.
 We’re essentially storing all the intermediate results in the prefix XOR array, which saves us a lot of time.

-But do we really need a separate array for this We're already modifying the values as we go along, so what if we just stored the cumulative XOR directly in the input array?
-That would save us some space let's take a step back and think about potential issues.
-Are there any edge cases we need to worry about or What about queries that start at index 0 Or queries that cover the entire array, For queries starting at index 0, we wouldn't need to do any "cancelling out"  we could just return the cumulative XOR up to the end index directly.
+But I dont think we really need a separate array for this We're already modifying the values as we go along, so what if we just stored the cumulative XOR directly in the input array it would save us some space now are lets talk about some edge cases what about queries that start at index 0 or queries that cover the entire array For queries starting at index 0 we wouldn't need to do any "cancelling out"  we could just return the cumulative XOR up to the end index directly.
 And for queries covering the whole array, it would be the same - just return the last element of our modified array.

-Okay, I think we've got the makings of a solid approach here.
-Let's walk through it step by step:
+Thus

-1. We start by modifying our input array in place.
+>1.
+We start by modifying our input array in place.
 Each element will now represent the cumulative XOR of all elements up to and including that index.
-2. To do this, we iterate through the array once.
+>2.
+To do this, we iterate through the array once.
 For each element (except the first), we XOR it with the previous element.
 This gives us our cumulative XOR array.
-3. Now, when we get a query for the XOR of elements from index 'start' to index 'end', we can use our modified array to compute it quickly.
+>3.
+Now, when we get a query for the XOR of elements from index 'start' to index 'end', we can use our modified array to compute it quickly.
-4. If 'start' is greater than 0, we XOR the element at index 'end' with the element at index 'start - 1'.
+>4.
+If 'start' is greater than 0, we XOR the element at index 'end' with the element at index 'start - 1'.
 This effectively cancels out all the XOR operations before 'start', leaving us with the XOR of elements from 'start' to 'end'.
-5. If 'start' is 0, we just return the element at index 'end', since it already represents the cumulative XOR from 0 to 'end'.
+>5.
+If 'start' is 0, we just return the element at index 'end', since it already represents the cumulative XOR from 0 to 'end'.

 we're only iterating through the array once to set it up, and then each query can be answered in constant time.
 We're also not using any extra space beyond the input array, which is nice.
 But let's think about it a bit more.
-Are there any assumptions we're making that might not hold?
-Well, we're assuming that the input array isn't empty, but the problem statement says it will have at least one element, so we're good there.
+Are there any assumptions we're making that might not hold Well, we're assuming that the input array isn't empty, but the problem statement says it will have at least one element, so we're good there.
 We're also assuming that all the queries are valid - that the 'end' index is always greater than or equal to the 'start' index, and that both are within the bounds of the array.
 But again, the problem statement guarantees this, so we don't need to add any extra checks.

-Let's talk about how we are using the properties of XOR in a clever way.
+Let's talk about how we are using the properties of XOR.
 We're using the fact that XOR is its own inverse to "undo" operations we don't want, which is pretty neat.
 It's a good reminder that understanding the mathematical properties of the operations we're working with can often lead to elegant solutions.
 This solution does modify the input array.
 In some contexts, that might not be allowed or might have unintended consequences.
 If we needed to preserve the original array, we could use a separate array for the cumulative XOR values, at the cost of some extra space.
 So Instead of creating a separate prefix XOR array, why not just modify the original array in place?
 This way, we can store the XOR values directly in the array itself, avoiding the need for extra space.
 It’s a minor optimization, but it can help reduce memory usage, especially for very large arrays and for each element in the array, starting from the second one, we replace it with the XOR of itself and the previous element.
 This transforms the array into a prefix XOR array without needing additional memory.

 Let’s walk through the thought process of how we’d implement this.